-BRIT Awards 2024: Check out the full rolling winners list
+Here are all the winners from the BRIT Awards 2024

 Brits Rising Star

-The Last Dinner Party – Winner
+The Last Dinner Party – WINNER

 Producer Of The Year

-Chase & Status – Winner
+Chase & Status – WINNER

 Songwriter Of The Year

-Raye – Winner
+Raye – WINNER